Ramsai1234/Ex.-No.8-CONFIGURING-ANALOG-PORT-TO-INTEFACE-AN-ANALOG-SENSOR-AND-READ-THE-VALUES-USING-SERIAL-PORT/README.md

 ### Ex.
 No. :8 CONFIGURING ANALOG PORT TO INTEFACE AN ANALOG SENSOR AND READ THE VALUES USING SERIAL PORT

-## Date:  7.11.23

 ## Aim: